-We have a medium sized yard enclosed by a four foot fence--will my chickens be able to fly over the fence?
+Q: We have a medium sized yard enclosed by a four foot fence--will my chickens be able to fly over the fence?

-So, if there are large dogs or a busy street on the other side, you may want to add height to your fence or to clip wing feathers as an additional precaution.
+So, if there are large dogs or a busy street on the other side of your fence--or if you keep small breeds or breeds prone to flying--you may want to add height to your fence or to clip wing feathers as an additional precaution.
+You may want to add extra protection along the bottom so no one squeezes through.
 Some breeds may easily fly low fences and range far.
 Even if your flock is not in a dangerous area per se, it can be troublesome to neighbors having chickens appear in their yard on on their deck railings--or it may be troublesome to you when they discover your tasty fenced vegetable garden!

 If their fenced range area is large, your hens may be less inclined to "escape" if there is plenty of room for the number of birds in of your flock.
 If their yard or run is very small, even breeds that normally tolerate confinement well may be motivated to find their way to the greener grass on the other side.
 This is especially likely if they have no or little access to good grass or pasture inside the fence, or even if there is plenty of grass, but there are too many roosters and your flock's environment is stressful.
-In some cases, hobbyists will clip their chickens' wing feathers to help prevent their leaving the yard.
+They want peace and lots of green, green grass.

 Unfortunately, there is no "pat" answer as to whether your chickens will fly a fence or not, just as there is no "pat" answer that will tell you whether or not a dog will be an escape artist, always trying to jump his fence or dig his way into your neighbors' yard.
 You will simply want to evaluate how much enclosure your hens need given the nature of your breeds, your pasture, your flock dynamic and so forth.
 You can reduce the likelihood of wayward hens by getting docile, heavy breeds, and by providing them with lots of space and a stress-free environment.